Kangaroo Island dunnart

-The Kangaroo Island dunnart is listed as Critically Endangered by International Union for Conservation of Nature (IUCN).
+The Kangaroo Island dunnart is listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).
 The population was believed to be less than 500 before the 2019–2020 Australian bushfires.
 Following the fires, it is believed that only about 50 individuals exist.

 Distribution and habitat

 This dasyurid is found only on the western half of Kangaroo Island in South Australia, the island's only endemic mammal.
 The species inhabits mallee heath on laterite soils.
 It is believed that the Kangaroo Island dunnart originally lived over the whole island.
 Today, there are six sites in which Kangaroo Island dunnarts have been found.
 All are either in the Flinders Chase National Park or the Ravine des Casoars Wilderness Protection Area, both on the western part of the island.
 Recent attempts to locate Kangaroo Island dunnarts on the eastern portion of the island have failed.

 Diet

 The Kangaroo Island dunnart is nocturnal.
 Their diet consist of invertebrates.
 Studies of their feces showed that the major component of their diet is ants and spiders.
 Scorpions, beetles, and grasshoppers are also eaten.